-Irwin Mitchell’s Public Law & Human Rights team was instructed by an Independent Mental Capacity Advocate (IMCA) to protect the interests of a vulnerable client.
+Irwin Mitchell’s Public Law & Human Rights solicitors was instructed by an Independent Mental Capacity Advocate (IMCA) to protect the interests of a vulnerable client.

 Our client, Daniel, was a 31-year-old man with a diagnosis of autism and learning disability.
 In 2012, he disclosed to a support worker that he had been sexually abused by his father.
 After the police were informed of this allegation, Daniel was removed from his family home and placed in a respite facility by his local social services team.